Fuel System

 Oxygen Sensor (O2): Gives feedback to the computer to let it know how it’s doing.
 Produces a voltage based on the level of Oxygen in the exhaust (0 to 1V.
 0.5Volts is Stoichiometric.
 The higher the voltage, the richer the mixture is).
 With an O2 sensor, the engine is tuned as it drives, tailors itself to the way YOU drive, adjusts itself for wear, tear, altitude, temperature, everything!

 When the ECU looks at the O2 sensor to see how it’s doing and adjusts itself accordingly, that’s called Closed Loop.
-Often Idle and Full Throttle are Open Loop (not referencing the O2 sensor).
+Often Idle and Full Throttle are Open Loop (that is: NOT referencing the O2 sensor).
 Without the O2 sensor, the fuel system is just guessing.
 Now the computer can always look to see “How am I doing?”
 If it needs more fuel, it just increases the injector pulse width by leaving the injector open a bit longer.

 Fuel Injector Pulse Width is how the ECU controls the amount of fuel.
 Like playing a driving game with only the keyboard, you control how much you turn left by “pulsing” the arrow key.
 Same deal for controlling fuel flow – injectors are either ON or OFF, so you need to pulse them.